ADN-DevTech/3dsMax-MCG-Samples/README.md

 ## Sample Scenes

-There are several sample scenes included in the zip that demonstrate the various tools.
+There are several sample max files included in the zip under the scenes folder  that demonstrate the various tools.

 ## Notes

 We recommend that you do not save modify the tools and compounds, but instead copy the files you want into a new directory and make the changes there.